rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 1. The setting is located in the `appSettings.config` file in the `\Directory Sync Service\web` directory.
-2. Go to the configuration value:
+2. Go to the following configuration value:

         `<add key="SyncProxyAddresses" value="False" />`

-3. This setting is set to `False` by default for new installations and upgrades.
-You will change the setting to `True` to enable syncing of the proxy addresses.
-Future upgrade installations will not revert this setting.
+3. Change the setting to `True` to enable syncing of the proxy addresses.
+Future upgrade installations do not revert this setting.

 #### Additional notes